 Operational risk is the risk of loss resulting from inadequate or failed processes, people or systems, inaccuracy and improper disclosure of data, including legal and information security risk.
-The management believes that the operational risks for the Company are well- managed and reported due to the low volume (but bigger sizes) of transactions and are minimal given the service oriented nature of business.
+The management believes that operational risks for the Company is managed and mitigated by ensuring appropriate controls and systems are in place throughout the Company.